 The University has adopted the National Incident Management System (NIMS) for all of its emergency and non-emergency events, and now has complete NIMS compliance since Dec.
 31, 2010.
 The adoption of NIMS will improve the college's response to emergencies and hazards, especially fires.
 The Otterbein University Environmental Health and Safety Officer inspect all residence hall rooms once a year and residence hall building quarterly.
 In addition, the Fire Marshal, from the Westerville Division of Fire, conducts annual inspections in all residential rooms.

 The Otterbein University Environment Health and Safety Officer, Facilities Management, Resident Life Staff, also annually review the fire systems in our residence halls and make upgrades, repairs or revisions when problems or improvements are identified.
-Otterbein University completed fire safety and suppression systems at 60 Collegeview during the 2018-2019 academic year.
-All fire alarms and sprinklers have been tested.
-The hoods and Ansul systems have been cleaned and serviced.
-The university plans to upgrade the Fire Alarm in Battelle Fine Arts Center next year dependent on funding.
+The university added a sprinkler head to the powder coating booth at The Point.
+Additionally, Fire Alarm upgrades are anticipated at the Campus Center in conjunction with the installation of a new passenger elevator and remodel.
 There are no current plans to upgrade the fire systems in any of Otterbein owned residential facilities.